Making Our Voices Heard: Patient-Focused Drug Development Forum

 How You Can Get Involved: PSC patients, caregivers, parents, or those carrying on the spirit, PSC Partners has an exciting opportunity for YOU.
 Make your voices heard by recording a short video (3-5 minutes) telling your personal story or the story of the PSC patient in your life.

-Why It’s Important: If you watched last month’s PSC Partners Making Our Voices Heard: Patient-Focused Drug Development (PFDD) Forum, you saw the strength of storytelling as multiple PSC patients and caregivers made their voices heard by sharing how PSC impacts their lives.
+Why It’s Important: If you watched the PSC Partners Making Our Voices Heard: Patient-Focused Drug Development (PFDD) Forum (October 2020), you saw the strength of storytelling as multiple PSC patients and caregivers made their voices heard by sharing how PSC impacts their lives.
 Now, we plan on expanding that project to include even more stories from the PSC community.
 Through YOUR voice, we hope to shine a bright light on the struggles of PSC patients and their caregivers in order to move us closer to the goal of finding a cure for this rare disease.
 We can’t do it without YOU!

-If you are interested in creating your PFDD video, please send an email, with PFDD Video in the subject line, to firstname.lastname@example.org with:
+If you are interested in creating a video, please send an email, with PFDD Video in the subject line, to email@example.com with:

 - Your name (first and last)